anesta95/econanalyzr/README.md

 #> [1] 0.1  NA
 ```

-This is using the `annualize_change()` function to calculate the
+Use the `annualize_change()` function to calculate the annualized *one
-annualized *one month* change between two numeric vectors of values:
+month* change between two numeric vectors of values:

 ``` r
 library(econanalyzr)